vassilych/cscs-debugger/README.md

 ## The REPL Extension

-* Here is the REPL Extesion in action with an iOS device.
+* Here is the REPL Extension in action using an iOS device.
 You can see that you can add and remove widgets on the fly!
-Download and install it [here](https://marketplace.visualstudio.com/items?itemName=vassilik.cscs-repl)
+Download and install it [here](https://marketplace.visualstudio.com/items?itemName=vassilik.cscs-repl).

 ![General Features](https://raw.githubusercontent.com/vassilych/cscs-repl/master/images/repl_ios_cscs.gif)